 Now, that may be a bit of an extreme example, but I mention it often when discussing references because it so perfectly highlights the misconception many job seekers have about who their professional references should be.
 In this case, the candidate obviously thought that she had no choice but to list the names and numbers of her most recent supervisors (even though she clearly thought they were unlikely to speak well of her.)

 If you didn’t get along with your former manager, you parted on bad terms, or they did not appreciate your abilities, don’t use them as a reference.

 Instead, use team leads, coworkers, customers/clients, partners, or simply references from other jobs that ended better for you.
-Are there people at the company with manager/supervisor job titles who can speak well for you?
+Are there people with manager/supervisor job titles who can speak well for you at the company?